');

 About Perry, NY

-Perry is a small community in New York with a population of 3,515 residents.
-The median household income is $63,587 per year, which is near the national average.
-The median age in Perry is 37.4 years.
+Perry is a small town located in New York with a population of 3,515 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,587 per year, which is 15% below the national median of $75,149.
+The median age of 37.4 years is close to the US median age of 38.9 years.

 Cost of Living in Perry, NY